Compliance 12 min read · Apr 28, 2026

 No. If your company has not started any business activity, you are not yet required to register for Corporation Tax.
 The obligation is triggered by business activity, not by incorporation.
 However, you should register within three months once activity begins — and remember that "business activity" is interpreted broadly by HMRC to include signing contracts, buying assets, advertising, and earning interest.

-HMRC typically posts the UTR to your registered office within two to three weeks of registration.
-Occasionally it takes longer.
+You usually do not have to wait until you register for Corporation Tax to receive your UTR.
+Because Companies House notifies HMRC when you incorporate, HMRC normally posts the UTR to your registered office within around 14 days of incorporation, though it can occasionally take longer.
 The letter is posted, not emailed, so make sure someone is monitoring your registered office address.
+If it does not arrive, you can ask HMRC to send a replacement.

 What is the difference between the CT600 and annual accounts?